 Until the early 1990s, ADHD was considered a childhood disorder.
-It is still most often diagnosed in childhood when evidence of the disorder is most noticeable to others.
-However, it has been found that up to 85% of people with ADHD continue to experience symptoms into adulthood4, although the characteristics as well as the impacts of ADHD may change as children get older and enter adulthood.
-For example, children with ADHD might demonstrate hyperactivity whereas teenagers may hyperfocus on tasks that they enjoy like video games.
-Although excessive energy and movement often diminish when individuals reach adulthood, many features of ADHD remain such as inattentiveness or impulsivity.
-In adults, ADHD symptoms can be associated with different outcomes than in childhood, such as unemployment, relationship problems, substance abuse, and higher mortality rates5.
-These changes in presentation of the disorder may cause confusion as to whether ADHD persists.
-It seems most likely that ADHD endures over time, but as an individual grows and develops, the symptoms that they experience also change.
+It is still most often diagnosed in childhood when the difference is most noticeable to others.
+However, it has been found that up to 85% of people with ADHD continue to experience symptoms into adulthood6, although the characteristics as well as the impacts of ADHD may change as children get older and enter adulthood.
+For example, children with ADHD might demonstrate hyperactivity, whereas teenagers may hyperfocus on tasks that they enjoy, like video games.
+Although excessive energy and movement often diminish when individuals reach adulthood, many features of ADHD remain, such as inattentiveness or impulsivity.
+In adults, ADHD symptoms can be associated with different outcomes than in childhood, such as unemployment, relationship problems, substance abuse, and higher mortality rates7.
+These changes in presentation of the difference may cause confusion as to whether ADHD persists.
+It seems most likely that ADHD endures over time, but as an individual grows and develops, the differences manifest in changing ways.
 This in turn affects the impacts that they experience as a result of ADHD.